-We have reviewed the accompanying interim combined and consolidated financial statements of JSC OGK-1 and its subsidiaries (the "Group") which comprise the interim consolidated balance sheet as at 30 September 2007 and the interim combined and consolidated statement of operations, interim combined and consolidated statement of changes in equity and interim combined and consolidated statement of cash flows for the nine months then ended and a summary of significant accounting policies and other explanatory notes.
-Management is responsible for the preparation and fair presentation of these interim consolidated financial statements in accordance with International Accounting Standard 34 "Interim Financial Reporting".
-Our responsibility is to express a conclusion on these interim combined and consolidated financial statements based on our review.
-Management has issued interim combined and consolidated financial statements for the first time as of and for the period ended 30 September 2007 and hence we did not perform a review of interim financial information as of and for the period ended 30 September 2006.
+We have audited the accompanying combined and consolidated financial statements of JSC "OGK-1" and its subsidiaries (the "Group") which comprise the consolidated balance sheet as at 31 December 2007 and the consolidated statement of operations, consolidated statement of cash flows and combined and consolidated statement of changes in equity for the year then ended and a summary of significant accounting policies and other explanatory notes.

+Management's Responsibility for the Financial Statements

+Management is responsible for the preparation and fair presentation of these combined and consolidated financial statements in accordance with International Financial Reporting Standards.
+This responsibility includes: designing, implementing and maintaining internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error; selecting and applying appropriate accounting policies; and making accounting estimates that are reasonable in the circumstances.